bright/new-www/content/our-areas/web-development.md

 title_team: meet our web development team
 title_case_study: web solutions that we have worked on
 title_faqs: web development services FAQs
+title_contact: book a free consultation in 48 hours
+description_contact: Tell us more about your web project or idea for an app.
+  Fill out the form below and we'll get back to you in 48 hours.
+blog_section_tags:
+  - business strategy
+blog_section_title: blog posts
 image_alt_our_service_desktop: web development company
+blog_section: false
 intro: If you are looking for a web development company, you’ve come to the right place!
+language: en
 image_alt_our_service_mobile: web development company
-title_contact: book a free consultation in 48 hours
-description_contact: Tell us more about your web project or idea for an app.
-  Fill out the form below and we'll get back to you in 48 hours.
 description_mdx: We provide a wide range of **custom full-stack web development services** for small, medium, and large businesses.
 Since 2012 we’ve gained experience in developing web apps, web services, and websites that are tailor-made to fit our clients’ goals.
 We’ve worked with clients from the UK, the USA, Germany, Netherlands and more.
 image_our_service: /images/picture.png
-language: en
 ---
 ## web development services